kdisneur/archives/source/_posts/2013-10-17-settings-js.md

 ## DRY as Do Repeat Yourself

-The first solution seen in lot of applications: duplicate the Rails settings in the JavaScript.
+The first solution seen in lot of applications is to duplicate the Rails settings in the JavaScript.

 ###### Yaml